Convergent Hahn Series and Tropical Geometry of Higher Rank: Introduction

 In Section~\ref{sec:convex} we follow a completely different strand in tropical geometry.
-This is about $(\min,+)$-linear algebra, which has been studied for several decades with numerous applications in optimisation, discrete event systems and other areas; cf.\ \cite{BacelliCohenOlsderQuadrat92}, \cite{Butkovic10} and the references there.
-Like all of tropical geometry, this has a specifically polyhedral geometry flair; Develin and Yu \cite[Proposition 2.1]{DevelinYu07} proved that the tropical cones (which are precisely the $(\min,+)$-semimodules) agree with the images of ordinary cones over real Puiseux series under the valuation map.
+This is about $(\min,+)$-linear algebra, which has been studied for several decades with numerous applications in optimisation, discrete event systems and other areas; cf.\ \cite{BacelliCohenOlsderQuadrat92}, \cite{Butkovic10}, \cite{ETC} and the references there.
+Like all of tropical geometry, this has a specifically polyhedral geometry flair; Develin and Yu \cite[Proposition 2.1]{DevelinYu07} proved that the tropical cones (which are precisely the $(\min,+)$-semimodules) agree with the images of ordinary cones over real Hahn series under the valuation map.
 This can be seen as a version of the fundamental theorem for tropical convexity.
-Working over real Puiseux series which are convergent allows us to relate three kinds of objects: ordinary cones over real Puiseux series, tropical cones and ordinary cones over the reals.
-This is expressed in the transfer principle \eqref{eq:transfer}, and this is the crucial idea behind the recent complexity results on ordinary linear and semidefinite programming via tropical geometry \cite{ABGJ:1309.5925}, \cite{ABGJ:2018}, \cite{AllamigeonGaubertSkomra:1610.06746}; cf.\ Remark~\ref{rem:m-zero}.
-Proposition~\ref{prop:cone} is a version of the Develin--Yu Theorem for convergent Puiseux series of rank two.
+Working over real Hahn series which are convergent allows us to relate three kinds of objects: ordinary cones over real Hahn series, tropical cones and ordinary cones over the reals.
+This is expressed in \eqref{eq:transfer}, and this is the crucial idea behind the recent complexity results on ordinary linear and semidefinite programming via tropical geometry \cite{ABGJ:2014}, \cite{ABGJ:2018}, \cite{AllamigeonGaubertSkomra:1610.06746}; cf.\ Remark~\ref{rem:m-zero}.
+Proposition~\ref{prop:cone} is a version of the Develin--Yu Theorem for convergent Hahn series of rank two.
 Yet, the core of this section are Theorems~\ref{thm:lex-complex} and~\ref{thm:cone+structure}.
-The former gives a decomposition for rank two tropical cones analogous to the covector decomposition for rank one tropical cones \cite{JoswigLoho:2016}; the latter is a tropical convexity analogue to our Theorem~\ref{thm:union+polyhedra} on rank two tropical hypersurfaces.
-In the rest of the section we study a classical construction of Goldfarb and Sit \cite{GoldfarbSit:1979} as an example.
-They constructed a class of ordinary combinatorial cubes $G^d(t,u)$ which provide difficult input for certain variants of the simplex method.
-A \emph{combinatorial cube} is an ordinary convex polytope whose face lattice is isomorphic to the face lattice of a regular cube; cf.\ \cite{Ziegler:Lectures+on+polytopes} for an introduction to polytope theory.
-In fixed dimension $d$, the Goldfarb--Sit cubes $G^d(t,u)$ form a family that depends on two real parameters, $t$ and $u$, which affect the precise coordinates but not the combinatorial structure.
-The entire two parameter family of polytopes can be viewed as \emph{one} polytope over the field $\puiseux{\RR}{(t,u)^*}$, and thus it admits a rank two tropicalisation.
+The former gives a decomposition for rank two tropical cones analogous to the covector decomposition for rank one tropical cones \cite[\S6.3]{ETC}; the latter is a tropical convexity analogue to our Theorem~\ref{thm:union+polyhedra} on rank two tropical hypersurfaces.

 Section~\ref{sec:remarks} ends this article with several concluding remarks.
 In particular, we hint at generalising our results from rank two to arbitrary rank.